Here’s a look at the life of singer-songwriter and Nobel laureate Bob Dylan.

 Many cities worldwide celebrate Dylan’s birthday with Dylanfest or the Bob Dylan Birthday Bash.

-1963 - His second album, called "The Freewheelin' Bob Dylan," is released, containing original songs he had written, such as "A Hard Rain's Gonna Fall" and "Blowin' in the Wind."
+1963 - His second album, “The Freewheelin’ Bob Dylan,” is released.
+It contains original songs written by Dylan, such as “A Hard Rain’s Gonna Fall” and “Blowin’ in the Wind.”

-1965 - Album "Highway 61 Revisited" is released.
-It contains "Like a Rolling Stone" which goes to number two on U.S. charts.
+1965 - Album “Highway 61 Revisited” is released.
+It contains “Like a Rolling Stone” which goes to No. 2 on US charts.

 July 29, 1966 - Suffers a broken neck in a motorcycle accident.